Our mission

 Anna

-• Works with VP Education and NTSU Student Voice Team: Supports academic course representatives at the postgraduate level.
+• Collaborates with VP Education and Student Voice Team: Supports academic reps and gathers postgraduate feedback across all schools.

 Jodi